SilasReinagel/silasreinagel.github.io/_posts/2019-5-13-dont-define-done.md

 If there is a complaint about a deliverable from someone who is not a stakeholder in the project, or who is only incidentally concerned about the project (like an analyst/consultant/reporter) and has no stake in its business value or success, the solution is trivial.
 Only people with skin in the game should be working on projects!
 The product owner cares about his project being delivered.
 The creators care to be paid for their project deliverables.
 Someone who is not a creator or a product owner is tangential to the process, and has their own separate agenda.

 **Purge the Parasites!** Find the simplest and most business-effective way to get them off the project!
-Their interest is divorced from the project's interest, and so they offer negative value to project.
+Their interest is divorced from the project's interest, and so they offer negative value to the project.
 The health of the project depends on its primary goals!

 ----